dirmegle/LENDO-fullstack-book-sharing-application/README.md

 ### Application overview:

-At the moment, the backend has been set to allow the user to:
+At the moment, the application allows the user to:

 - Create their profile
 - Connect with friends